+GALS follows DPS policy on student retention and promotion.
 GALS' students will earn a staff recommendation for promotion to the next grade level only when they have gained proficiency on the critical benchmarks of their current grade level.
-GALS follows DPS policy on student retention.

 Grade retention may increase the likelihood that students will succeed in meeting challenging academic and behavioral expectations at the next grade level.
 Retention provides a second opportunity to master skills, and is recommended only after other interventions aimed to support the student have been documented.
 Grade retention will depend on several factors including the following: